Stock Exchange: How To Find New Trading Ideas

 Here are my ratings for the top reader interests.
 There are still five open slots, so keep the questions coming.

 We're off to the races this week.
-I'm taking a close look at the diversified media sector, best illustrated here by (NYSEARCA:PBS).
+I'm taking a close look at the diversified media sector, best illustrated here by the PowerShares Dynamic Media Portfolio ETF (NYSEARCA:PBS).
 It's nearing yearly highs after falling sharply at the beginning of the year, but I don't plan on chasing the price like a greyhound at a dog track.
 I like the idea of buying at the current level, then looking for an exit after one or two weeks.
 There are enough fluctuations around the $26.50 mark to make me think there's room for profit here.

 J: How often do your ratings change?
 Are these listed in any particular order?